reorg/pg_repack/doc/pg_repack.rst

 NOTICE:

 * Only superusers can use the utility.
-* Target table must have PRIMARY KEY.
+* Target table must have a PRIMARY KEY, or at least a UNIQUE total index on a NOT NULL column.

 .. _pg_repack: http://reorg.github.com/pg_repack
 .. _project page: https://github.com/reorg/pg_repack